FedEx Express Flight 14

 FedEx Express Flight 14 was a scheduled cargo flight from Singapore to Newark, New Jersey, via Malaysia, Taiwan, and Alaska.
-On July 31, 1997, the aircraft flying this route crashed during landing on its final segment at Newark International Airport (EWR), inverting and catching fire, injuring all five people on board.
+On July 31, 1997, the aircraft flying this route crashed during landing on its final segment at Newark International Airport, inverting and catching fire, injuring all five people on board.

 Summary

 Flight 14 crashed while landing on runway 22R at Newark Airport on July 31, 1997.
 The flight originated in Singapore with intermediate stops in Penang, Malaysia, followed by Taipei, Taiwan, and then Anchorage, Alaska.
 In addition to the Captain and First Officer there were three passengers on board, including one riding in the jump seat.

 During the flight, the pilots were concerned that they would have little stopping distance after landing, and the captain said that he wanted to put the aircraft down early on the runway.
 The aircraft had departed with one thrust reverser (on the left engine) inoperative, and the pilots knew of incidents in the aircraft's maintenance log where the auto-brakes had failed to activate during landings.
 They had also misinterpreted the runway data, and so believed they had less stopping distance than was actually available.

 The landing was normal until the beginning of the flare phase.
 The MD-11 touched down, bounced, and rolled to the right.
 On the second touchdown, about 1,100 ft later, the right gear snapped and the No. 3 engine (right wing engine) contacted the runway, with the right roll continuing until the right wing spars broke.
-The aircraft came to rest off the right side of the runway, on its back, and on fire.
+The aircraft came to rest off the right side of the runway, inverted, and on fire.
 All five occupants escaped through a cockpit window.
 The airplane was destroyed by fire.